divayg/First_Contribution/README.md

 If you don't have git, [install ]( https://help.github.com/articles/set-up-git/) it from here.

 ## 1. Fork this repository
-First click on star button on top
-Now,
 Fork this repository by click on fork button on top right corner of this page.
 This will create a copy of this repository in your account.